-- 6.25 The roads within the neighbourhood area, excepting the stretches of the A449 to the south and the B4224 to the east that cut through the neighbourhood area, are narrow, often single lane, with steep banks and high hedges.
-These features, along with the winding nature of some roads make visibility in many places poor.
+- 6.26 The roads within the Neighbourhood Development Plan area, excepting the stretches of the A449 to the south and the B4224 to the east, are narrow, often single lane and often historic sunken lanes with steep banks and high hedges.
+These features, along with the winding nature of some roads make visibility, in many places, poor.
 The volume and speed of traffic makes the three areas identified in Policy BAF8 particularly dangerous and problematic.
 Proposals to control the speed and volume of traffic at these locations will be supported.
-Where planning proposals would lead to further increases in traffic at these locations and other traffic management issues they will be resisted unless suitable mitigation is identified at the planning application stage. - 6.26 Road and traffic problems need to be addressed at the planning proposal stage as the area has only one return public transport service once a week.
+The Parish Council has set up a working group to look at this issue and will liaise with Herefordshire Council to seek improvements in the future.
+Where planning proposals would lead to further increases in traffic at these locations and result in other traffic management issues they will be resisted unless suitable mitigation is identified at the planning application stage. - 6.27 Road and traffic problems need to be addressed at the planning proposal stage as the Neighbourhood Development Plan area has only one return public transport service, operating once a week.

-Figure 9a- Gatsford Crossroads (OS Licence Number 1000054349)
+Figure 11a- Gatsford Crossroads (OS Licence Number 1000054349)